rahul1996pp/naukri-updater/README.md

 ## How to run(automatical method and easy):

- - Run the **run.bat** file it will take care of everything automatically
+ - Run the **run.bat** file it will take care of everything automatically.

 **Buy me a coffee : [click here](https://www.paypal.me/RahulPujari "Pay")**